jmlweb/jmlweb.es/src/content/blog/generate-many-content-pages-gatsby.md

 ## Configuration

-To read the files we need to add `gatsby-source-filesystem` plugin, and modify `gatsby-config.js` to let Gatsby know about our new types.
-For each one, we include the `path`, and the `name`.
+To read the data, we need to add [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/) plugin and modify `gatsby-config.js` to let Gatsby know about our new types.
+For each one, we include the `path` and the `name`.

-To generate the content, we'll use `gatsby-transformer-remark`.
+To generate the content, we'll use [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark).

 ```js
 module.exports = {